 Avoid those ones with excessively soft, or with cuts or bruises.
 Ripe fruits just yield to gentle pressure and feature a sweet aroma.

-Slightly hard but mature plums can be kept at room temperature until they are ripen.
-Once ready, they can be placed inside the refrigerator but should be brought to room temperature before being consumed in order to enjoy their rich natural flavor.
+Slightly hard but mature plums can be kept at room temperature until they completely ripen.
+Once ready, they can be placed inside the refrigerator but should be brought back to room temperature before being consumed in order to enjoy their rich natural flavor.
 Dry plums called "prunes," can be stored at room temperature for few days.

 Wash plums in cold running water just before using.
 Fresh ripe plum can be enjoyed as is, with its peel.